microsoft/DeepSpeed/docs/_tutorials/accelerator-setup-guide.md

 shared memory (/dev/shm) size ....
 20.00 GB
 ```

-## How to launch DeepSpeed on NPU
+## How to launch DeepSpeed on Huawei Ascend NPU

-To validate the NPU availability and if the accelerator is correctly chosen, here is an example(NPU detection is automatic starting with DeepSpeed v0.12.6):
+To validate the Huawei Ascend NPU availability and if the accelerator is correctly chosen, here is an example(Huawei Ascend NPU detection is automatic starting with DeepSpeed v0.12.6):
 ```
 >>> import torch
 >>> print('torch:',torch.__version__)